 - a forum for discussing changes in water law and policy, identifying and addressing new threats to clean water, and accessing and sharing the latest tools, resources, and learning opportunities

 …then this is the place for you!

 - Register.
-Sign up for the online community via the Sign-Up button above.
+Sign up for the online community.

 - Edit your profile.
 After you register, enter the online community.
-Click the image icon in the top right of your screen and select My Profile.
+Click the image icon in the top right of the screen and select My Profile.
 Enter or edit any of the public information in your profile.
-This information in your profile is how peers in your region will find you!
+This information in your profile is how peers can find and contact you!